You may think all lawyers claiming to be “local” are the same. This is simply not true.

-We have one office in Baltimore on Liberty Street, available for appointments, and one in Catonsville that we share with our of counsel attorney Mike Mastracci who is also available for appointments.
+We have one office in Baltimore on Liberty Street, available for appointments, and one in Catonsville that we share is also available for appointments.

 Tom is a member of The Bar Association of Baltimore City, where he serves as a trustee for the Bar Foundation.
 He is also a member of the Baltimore County Bar Association and the Harford County Bar Association.

 Tom is also a jazz singer and even performed at The Tower right in Bel Air.
 For years, he has supported the Lardarius Webb Crab Feast for charity at Ripken Stadium in Aberdeen.
 And for years, Maronick Law LLC has supported Baltimore’s (hyperlink) Maryland Film Festival and the artists and economic impact that it has brought to the area.

 We have also had members or former members of our law firm who have worked as assistant state attorneys in Harford and Cecil Counties and former assistant public defenders.

 Tom is proudly a landowner and taxpayer in McHenry.
 We proudly represent our clients in Garrett, Allegheny and Washington County.

 So, if you want an attorney and a law firm that truly cares about the communities they represent, do not be fooled by people advertising local offices.
 Ask questions before you hire.
 Don’t believe promises of what they claim to deliver.

 Eight Questions You Need To Ask Your Lawyer

 - How often are you actually at the local office you have in a community?

 - Do you actually handle cases in that community?